 As Kafka writes about New York in his final novel Amerika, “and all this was held and penetrated by a mighty light, that was forever being scattered, carried off and eagerly returned by the multitudes of object, and that seemed so palpable to the confused eye that it was like a sheet of glass spread out over the street that was being continually and violently smashed.”

 prioritization of formalism in poetry

 Shakespeare adhered rigidly to poetic form.
 In a class I took at Columbia, it seemed like the academic poets are enthusiastic, if not outright passionate, about poetic structure.
-(I would not prefer to be the one casting around criticism, but the Poetry Foundation does note the term “retrogressive” as a common criticism of the “New Formalist” movement that responded, like mauve florals and women in suits as “power dressing”, to the freedom of the 60’s and 70’s).
+(I would prefer not to be the one casting around criticism, but the Poetry Foundation does note the term “retrogressive” as a common critique of the “New Formalist” movement.
+The New Formalist movement responded, like mauve florals and women in suits as “power dressing”, to the freedom of the 60’s and 70’s).

 Leonard Cohen made a lot of rhymes, and had a knack for writing a march-like evenness, kind of a steady AB plod reminiscent of a more gothic, secular Battle Hymn of the Republic into the feet of his verse.
 I think in many cases it’s kind of kitschy and self-effacing, but in Leonard Cohen’s case, the constraints of the verse actually generate some brilliant lines, like the constraints do for Bob Dylan with songs like Visions of Johanna.

 from L.C.’s Bird on a Wire:

 / Like a knight from some old-fashioned book